ai2cm/fv3net/README.md

 with development resources.
 Local development works best on a Linux VM with at least 4 cpus and >10 GB of RAM.

+Local development has a few dependencies:
+1. a local kubernetes insallation. (see docs below)
+1. [kustomize](https://kubernetes-sigs.github.io/kustomize/installation/binaries/) (>= v3.54).
+The version bundled with kubectl is not recent enough.
+1. argo (>= v2.11.6)

 Local development requires a local installation of kubernetes.
 On an ubuntu system, [microk8s](https://microk8s.io/) is recommended because it is easy to install on a Google Cloud Platform VM.
 To install on an ubuntu system run